 Units from a graduate program completed at other institutions may be transferred to Stanford for those completing a doctoral degree at Stanford.

-Graduate credit from other institutions is not transferrable to any Masters program at Stanford.
+Graduate credit from other accredited institutions is not transferrable to any Masters program at Stanford.

-See Graduate Residency Credit in the Stanford buletin.
+See Graduate Residency Credit in the Stanford bulletin.

 No. The Department of Statistics does not offer an online M.S. degree.
 The majority of courses in statistics and related courses that provide breadth to the degree can only be completed on-campus during normal business hours.
 Courses offered online are those listed on the SCPD website.